 A field is a column in a table that is designed to maintain specific information about every record in the table.

-A record, also called a row of data, is each individual entry that exists in a table.
-For example there are 7 records in the above CUSTOMERS table.
-Following is a single row of data or record in the CUSTOMERS table:
+A record is also called as a row of data is each individual entry that exists in a table.
+For example, there are 7 records in the above CUSTOMERS table.
+Following is a single row of data or record in the CUSTOMERS table −

 +----+----------+-----+-----------+----------+ | 1 | Ramesh | 32 | Ahmedabad | 2000.00 | +----+----------+-----+-----------+----------+